-Every year, hundreds of tractor-trailer accidents occur on Allentown’s busy highways and roads.
+Every year, there are hundreds of tractor-trailer accidents in Allentown, PA.
 These massive commercial vehicles—often weighing up to 80,000 pounds when fully loaded—create unique dangers and complex legal challenges when involved in crashes.

 What is a Tractor-Trailer?